 You need an easily identifiable gesture or body stance marking one character from another.

-Once you've found your key gesture for each character practice them.
-Use the mirror to help you and watch yourself go cleanly from one to another.
+Once you've found your key gesture(s) for each character practice them.
+Either use a mirror or video yourself.
+Watch that you go cleanly, without fuss, from one character to another.

 With the characters established you are ready to add mood and voice.

 At the beginning these exercises we focused on understanding and learning the appropriate body language for differing emotions.
 Now we're going to add that to what you've been working on to establish character.

 While holding your key character gesture, add an emotional state.